Russia's Coronavirus Cases Spike By 771, Bringing Total to 3,548 in New One-Day Record

-Russia confirmed 771 new coronavirus infections on Thursday, bringing the country’s official number of cases up to 3,548 and marking a record one-day increase in infections.
+Russia confirmed 601 new coronavirus infections on Friday, bringing the country’s official number of cases up to 4,149.

 Russia’s officially reported numbers — which are still smaller than those in European countries — have sparked suspicion.
 Experts warn that Russia's testing capacity is hampered by bureaucracy, while officials warn that the real number of cases is likely much higher.